 Ed Frost Featured in Skilled Nursing News

-If you follow stories related to nursing facilities and care, you may have seen Ed Frost featured in Skilled Nursing News.
+If you regularly follow stories related to nursing facilities and care, you may have seen our own Ed Frost featured in Skilled Nursing News.
 If not, you can read this informative article here.

 The piece is focused on the increased potential for profitable care in the era of the Patient-Driven Payment Model (PDPM).
 The author of the article, industry expert Alex Spanko, spoke with both Ed Frost of Aeris Consulting and Melissa Sabo of Gravity Healthcare Consulting, regarding PDPM and what it means for skilled nursing facilities.